Burkina Faso: Water management

-While services remain underdeveloped, the National Office for Water and Sanitation (ONEA), a state-owned utility company run along commercial lines, is emerging as one of the best-performing utility companies in Africa.
-High levels of autonomy and a skilled and dedicated management have driven ONEA's ability to improve production of and access to clean water.
+The National Office for Water and Sanitation (ONEA), a state-owned utility company operated along commercial lines.
+A 2011 report by Overseas Development instittute found that ONEA's operational and financial performance had improved substantially and described it as "closing the gap" with the best performing utilities in Africa.
+The report cited increased autonomy, improved staff productivity, reduced water losses, improved financial reporting, and increased revenue among the factors accompanying its improved performance.

 Since 2000, nearly 2 million more people have access to water in the four principal urban centres in the country; the company has kept the quality of infrastructure high (less than 18% of the water is lost through leaks – one of the lowest in sub-Saharan Africa), improved financial reporting, and increased its annual revenue by an average of 12% (well above inflation).
 Challenges remain, including difficulties among some customers in paying for services, with the need to rely on international aid to expand its infrastructure.
 The state-owned, commercially run venture has helped the nation reach its Millennium Development Goal (MDG) targets in water-related areas, and has grown as a viable company.

 However, access to drinking water has improved over the last 28 years.
 According to UNICEF, access to drinking water has increased from 39 to 76% in rural areas between 1990 and 2015.
 In this same time span, access to drinking water increased from 75 to 97% in urban areas.